Coho salmon: Description

+Coho salmon average 20 to 28 inches (50.8 to 71 cm) and 7 to 11 lb, occasionally reaching up to 36 lb.
+Size can vary depending on age and geographic location.
+Males tend to be slightly larger than females.
+Mature adults also develop a large kype (hooked beak) which is used to attract a mate during spawning, with males having a more pronounced kype than females.
+The coho salmon's lower jaw can be distinguished by a light shade at its superior edge.

 Reproduction

+Once the mature coho has reached three or four years old, it swims up freshwater rivers and streams to spawn.
+Coho will swim up streams as far as they are physically able, usually reaching areas of water as little as 5 cm deep.
+Females seek out beds of gravel at the head of a riffle, where they turn on their sides to dig a nest with movements of their tail, creating round or oval depressions roughly the same lengths and width as the fish.
+This process is repeated for up to seven nests, each called a redd.
+Females become extremely aggressive with each other over nesting sites, and with males until these are dug.
+Males then fight for the right to mate.
+Once a female has chosen a mate, usually the largest male, she lays her eggs onto the redd, while he simultaneously releases milt (sperm) onto the eggs.
+Unchosen males also sneak in to release milt at this time.
+Once all eggs are laid, she covers them with rocks and pebbles using her tail.
+The adults then begin semelparity, whereby they stop eating and deteriorate to death.

+Life stages

 The eggs hatch in the late winter or early spring after six to seven weeks in the redd.
-Once hatched, they remain mostly immobile in the redd during the alevin life stage, which lasts for 6–7 weeks.
+Once hatched, they remain mostly immobile in the redd during the alevin life stage, which also lasts for six to seven weeks.
 Alevin no longer have the protective egg shell, or chorion, and rely on their yolk sacs for nourishment during growth.
 The alevin life stage is very sensitive to aquatic and sedimental contaminants.
 When the yolk sac is completely resorbed, the alevin leaves the redd.
 Young coho spend one to two years in their freshwater natal streams, often spending the first winter in off-channel sloughs, before transforming to the smolt stage.
 Smolts are generally 100–150 mm and as their parr marks fade and the adult's characteristic silver scales start to dominate.
 Smolts migrate to the ocean from late March through July.
 Some fish leave fresh water in the spring, spend summer in brackish estuarine ponds, and then return to fresh water in the fall.
 Coho salmon live in salt water for one to three years before returning to spawn.
 Some precocious males, known as "jacks", return as two-year-old spawners.
 Spawning males develop kypes, which are strongly hooked snouts and large teeth.